Archivist - Clare Sargent, MA, Radley College, Abingdon, Oxon, OX14 2HR email@example.com

 Access to the Archive is by appointment only during term-time.
 Some evening and weekend appointments can be accommodated.

-The Archive Centre is located in the Richard Morgan Library and has limited disabled access.
-The Richard Morgan Library itself is fully accessible so material can be brought to visiting scholars, subject to available space.
+The Archive Centre is located in the Richard Morgan Library which is fully accessible for disabled visitors, subject to available space.
 There is ample parking at the school.

 Group visits and exhibitions

 Exhibitions and open days: as advertised